YXCS-cya/memory-bottle/README.md

 # 🧠 Memory Bottle (Backend)

-> A Spring Boot–based backend service for personal memory archiving, supporting text & media uploads, timeline visualization, and comment interaction.
+> Spring Boot backend for "Memory Bottle": a memory archiving web service for families affected by memory loss and Alzheimer's.
+Supports timeline, media upload, and comment interaction.

 ---